MartinRajniak/Sudoku-Solver/README.md

     * Empty Cell Cross-Entropy (CE) - Weight 1
     * Fixed Cell MSE - Weight 10
     * Sudoku Rules MSE - Weight 0.1
+* **Result:** Amazingly fast convergence and very high fixed numbers accuracy.
+However, training is very sensitive to amount of epochs spent on easy difficulties.
+Train with easy difficulties only until model learns pattern and then switch to more difficult ones (15 epochs with 200k or 3 epochs first 100k samples).
 * **Dataset:** 100k samples
 * **Epochs:** 30
 * **Test Set Accuracy:** 76% (Achieved after only 4 minutes of training)